LDWaffle x sacai x CLOT 'Cool Grey' (DH3114-001) Release Date

-Taking inspiration from CLOT's 2013 Air Max 1 SP collaboration, a combination of cool hues on the no-sew, see-through fused upper on top of a speckled midsole gives a modern feel to classic colours.
+Taking inspiration from CLOT’s 2013 Air Max 1 SP collaboration, a combination of cool hues on the no-sew, see-through fused upper on top of a speckled midsole gives a modern feel to classic colors.
 A reflective Swoosh adds elegance and brightness when it's dark, elevating your look to keep shining on.
-Completing the design, a special Nike x sacai x CLOT logo hits the back tongue tag, heel and liner.
-Centre yourself with this special collaboration and innovative style.
+Completing the design, a special Nike x sacai x CLOT logo hits the back tongue tag, heel, and liner.
+Center yourself with this special collaboration and innovative style.

 SKU: DH3114-001